 As a student in the program, you will be exposed to the cognitive, social, institutional, and global environments of IST.
 A strong emphasis is placed on communication, team-building, business, problem-solving, and management skills.
 A required internship and a senior capstone experience will involve you directly in the cutting-edge issues and technologies of the field.

-Penn State Brandywine offers two options within the IST degree program: Software and Computer Systems, and Information Systems Applications and Integration.IST Degree Options
+Penn State Brandywine offers completion of two options within the degree program:

 This option is designed to prepare students to use information technology to realize a variety of system-based goals (e.g., reliability, accessibility, efficiency, etc.).
 It is focused on developing a theoretical foundation and the skill set needed for integrating information technology into different systems for the purpose of enhancing system performance.
 The emphasis is on providing the student with both the theoretical frameworks needed to use information technology as a system attribute as well as a set of application-oriented experiences and skills.

 Students may also start a third option at Penn State Brandywine and complete it at Penn State Berks or University Park: